adamfaliq42/heroku-basic-flask/README.md

 ## Specifying Python version with `runtime.txt`

 Heroku will know that we be running a Python app, but because there's a huge disparity between Python versions (notably, [Python 2 versus 3](https://wiki.python.org/moin/Python2orPython3)), we need to tell Heroku to use the Python version that we're using on our own computer to develop our app.
+As of the time of writing (September 2018), Heroku only support Python 3.6.4 and 3.6.4.

 Which version of Python are we/you running?
 From your command line, run the Python interpreter with the `--version` flag: